dar-io/archive_dario.tv/_posts/2017-11-10-bbc-news-homepage.markdown

 <strong>Editorial Team & Senior Stakeholders</strong><br />
 To help define the content strategy for the BBC News homepage and to manage expectations, I ran workshops with Editorial and Senior Stakeholders.
 I've also presented works to share the vision and gain buy‐in.

-The BBC News homepage contains adverts for international audiences.
-I collaborated with stakeholders from Global News Limited (the commercial arm of BBC News), to ensure that the homepage supports commercial content.
+I collaborated with stakeholders from Global News Limited (the commercial arm of BBC News), to ensure that the homepage supports commercial content for international audiences.

 <strong>Design Execution</strong><br />
 I designed in the browser and created responsive prototypes in HTML/CSS/Javascript to share the vision, design principles and content strategy.
 This helped to galvanise the team around a common goal and drive the decision making.